lingalab/ax_siteinfo/README.md

 1. All the task has been incorporated
-2. Enable the module and follow the steps for testing as below.
+2. Downlod and Enable the module(ax_siteinfo) and follow the steps for testing as below.
   a.
 Enable the module
   b.
 Goto `/admin/config/system/site-information` update site api
   3. Add new page content